RiccardoZuppetti/assignment1/README.md

 ```
 git clone https://github.com/RiccardoZuppetti/assignment1.git
 ```
-2. Go to the root of the workspace, and from there launch `catkin_make`
+2. Go to the root of your catkin_ws, and from there launch `catkin_make`

 3. Start the ROS Master typing:
 ```